rasitayaz/flutter-pie-menu/README.md

 ### Custom button widgets

-If you wish to use custom widgets inside buttons instead of just icons, it is recommended to use `PieAction.builder()` with a `builder` which provides whether the action is hovered or not as a parameter.
+If you wish to use custom widgets inside buttons instead of just icons, use `PieAction.builder()`.
+Its `builder` provides the hover state as a parameter.

 ```dart
 PieAction.builder(